Eladtopaz/Pong/README.md

 Include sounds when the ball leaves one side of the field (the sounds recorded in Hebrew).

+Change log:
-FIXED: Using the OS module the script work using every IDE.
+2.1 - Using the OS module the script work using every IDE.

 Special setting: